mercurytaurus/C/README.md

 # C++
-This is a repository for Ｃ＋＋
+This is a repository for C Language